What is Vision Zero?

 The City of Cambridge committed to Vision Zero in March 2016.

 "On March 21, 2016, the Cambridge City Council unanimously passed resolutions put forth by the City Manager to formally adopt Vision Zero and Complete Streets policies, showing that the City of Cambridge is committed to achieving these goals.
 Vision Zero calls for the elimination of fatalities and serious injuries resulting from traffic crashes, and emphasizes that they can and should be prevented.
 The City of Cambridge is the 17th city in the U.S. to commit to a Vision Zero policy."
 Learn more.

 The City of Somerville committed to Vision Zero in September 2017.

 "Somerville strives to become the most walkable, bikeable, transit-friendly city in America, and if we’re going to get there, we must be bold, and we must bolster our dedication to safer streets.” – Mayor Joseph Curtatone.
 Learn more.

-Consider making a gift to one of the nonprofit organizations that make up the coalition, or choose to shop at the businesses that are helping make Massachusetts a safe place for everyone to walk, run, ride, or drive.
+Consider making a gift to one of the nonprofit organizations that make up the coalition.
 Meet our coalition members.